New Jersey Butterfly Club

 • Leader: Renee Davis (845) 798-3266

-This is a special out-of-state trip to look for Harris’ Checkerspot and Arctic Skipper (two species that have not been found in NJ in many years), and maybe one or two bears and a porcupine thrown in.
+This is a special out-of-state trip to look for Harris’ Checkerspot and Arctic Skipper (two species that have not been found in NJ in many years), White Admiral, Long Dash, and Pepper and Salt Skipper.
+Plus one or two bears and a porcupine may be thrown into the mix.

-Meet at Route 17 exit #98 Parksville at 10:00 (pull off road at end of exit ramp).
+Meet at Route 17 exit #98 Parksville at 10:00.
 At exit 105B Kiamesha there is fast food and a Mobile gas station that makes sandwiches.
 At exit 100 Liberty there is fast food and a diner.
-(These exits precede #98 when coming from the south.)
-Picnic tables and bathrooms available at our lunch spot, Willowemoc Campground, where drinks and ice cream are for sale.
+Picnic tables and bathrooms available at Willowemoc Campground, where drinks and ice cream are for sale.

 • Location: Vernon Twp., Sussex County